jonaskahn/cadence-sdk/README.md

     - Analyze and summarize search results clearly
     - Provide comprehensive, well-organized responses
     - Cite sources when presenting information
-    - Always use the provided search tools to find current information
+    - Always use the provided search decorators to find current information
 """